-MITIGATION MONITORING PROGRAM POTTERY WORLD/AVOCA ORCHARDS PROJECT Impact npact Monitoring Implementation Number Impact Mitigation Measure Agency Schedule Sign-off restores the cultural character and integrity of a tribal cultural resource may be, but is not limited to, processing materials for reburial, minimizing handling of cultural objects, leaving objects in place within the landscape, construction monitoring of further construction activities by Tribal representatives of the traditionally and culturally affiliated Native American Tribe, and/or returning objects to a location within the project area where they will not be subject to future impacts.
+MITIGATION MONITORING PROGRAM POTTERY WORLD/AVOCA ORCHARDS PROJECT Impact Monitoring Implementation Number Impact Mitigation Measure Agency Schedule Sign-off restores the cultural character and integrity of a tribal cultural resource may be, but is not limited to, processing materials for reburial, minimizing handling of cultural objects, leaving objects in place within the landscape, construction monitoring of further construction activities by Tribal representatives of the traditionally and culturally affiliated Native American Tribe, and/or returning objects to a location within the project area where they will not be subject to future impacts.
 The UAIC does not consider curation of tribal cultural resources to be appropriate or respectful and requests that materials not be permanently curated, unless specifically requested by the Tribe. activities, the County Coroner and Native American Heritage Commission shall be contacted immediately.
-Upon determination by the County Coroner that the find is Native American in origin, the Native American Heritage Commission will assign the Most Likely Descendant(s) who will work with the project proponent to
+Upon determination by the County Coroner that the find in Native American in origin the the find is Native American in origin, the Native American Heritage Commission will assign the Most Likely Descendant(s) who will work with the project proponent to

-MITIGATION MONITORING PROGRAM POTTERY WORLD/AVOCA ORCHARDS PROJECT Impact Number Impact Mitigation Measure Monitoring Agency Implementation Schedule Sign-off Impact define appropriate treatment and disposition of the burials.
-Scheduk Following a review of the find and consultation with appropriate experts, the authority to proceed may be accompanied by the addition of development requirements which provide for protection of the site and/or additional measures necessary to address the unique or sensitive nature of the site.
+Impact Number Impact Mitigation Measure Monitoring Agency Implementation Schedule Sign-of Impact define appropriate treatment and disposition of the burials.
+Agency Schedule 5ign-0i Following a review of the find and consultation with appropriate experts, the authority to proceed may be accompanied by the addition of development requirements which provide for protection of the site and/or additional measures necessary to address the unique or sensitive nature of the site.
 The treatment recommendations made by the cultural resource specialist and the Native American Representative will be documented in the project record.
 Any recommendations made by these experts that are not implemented, must be documented and explained in the project record.
-Work in the area(s) of the cultural resource discovery may only proceed after authorization is granted by the City of Wheatland Community Development Department following coordination with cultural resources experts and tribal representatives as appropriate.
-Utilities and Service Systems v
+Work in the area(s) of the cultural resource discovery may only proceed after authorization is granted by the City of Wheatland Community Development Department following coordination with cultural resources experts and tribal representatives as appropriate. representatives as appropriate.
+Utilities and Service Systems

-MITIGATION MONITORING PROGRAM POTTERY WORLD/AVOCA ORCHARDS PROJECT Impact Number Impact Mitigation Measure Monitoring Agency Implementation Schedule Sign-off XIX. (a,b) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects; or have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years?
-In conjunction with the submittal of improvements plans for any development within the Pottery World site, a Water Supply Verification (SB 221) shall be conducted to ensure that sufficient water supply needed for the project is available and can be provided by the City.
-The Water Supply Verification showing adequate supply for the Pottery World portion of the project shall be submitted to the City's Community Development Department for review and approval.
-Wheatland Community In conjunction with the submittal of improvement plans XIX-2 In conjunction with the submittal of improvements plans for any development within the Pottery World site, the City Engineer shall confirm that adequate wastewater treatment and sewer collection system capacity exists to accommodate the project.
+MITIGATION MONITORING PROGRAM POTTERY WORLD/AVOCA ORCHARDS PROJECT Impact Number Impact Mitigation Measure Monitoring Agency Implementation Schedule Sign-off XIX. (a,b) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects; or have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years? improvements plans for any development Wheatland Community In conjunction with the submittal of improvement plans XIX-2 In conjunction with the submittal of improvements plans for any development within the Pottery World site, the City Engineer shall confirm that adequate wastewater treatment and sewer collection system capacity exists to accommodate the project.
 Verification showing adequate capacity for the Pottery World portion of the project shall be submitted to the City's Community Development Department for review and approval.
 Mitigation Measure XIX- See Mitigation Measure XIX-1